rafbcampos/fluent-gen-ts/docs/guide/getting-started.md

 ### Type Not Found

-If fluent-gen can't find a type:
+If fluent-gen-ts can't find a type:

 1. Ensure the type is exported
 2. Check that the file path is correct